 Column A

-Column A of Appendix 2 contains the total eligible expenditure withdrawn during the accounting year which was initially considered eligible and that had been previously included in certified accounts.
-An amount withdrawn at the level of the CA after the submission of the final payment claim and before the submission of the accounts to the Commission is not to be reported in Appendix 2 but gives rise to explanations on the differences to be provided in the comments column of Appendix 8 of Annex VII to CIR (the appendix on reconciliation of expenditure).
+Column A of Appendix 2 contains the total eligible expenditure withdrawn during the accounting year in an application for an interim payment.
+An amount deducted at the level of the CA after the submission of the final application for an interim payment and before the submission of the accounts to the Commission is not to be reported in Appendix 2 but gives rise to explanations on the differences to be provided in the comments column of Appendix 8 of Annex VII to CIR (the appendix on reconciliation of expenditure).

 Column B